Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-While I wrote this based mostly on my two-plus years of experience with my 2021 Model Y Long Range, most of what I'm mentioning here applies to any EV.
-It's collective wisdom from my friends and neighbors with different EV types.
+I wrote this based on over a few years of experience on half a dozen Teslas of all available models, a Lucid Air, a Mustang Match-E, and a Polestar 2.
+That said, it's safe to say what I'm about to mention applies to any EV.
+It's collective wisdom from a group of friends and neighbors with different EV types.

 To cut to the chase: Getting your car charged is generally more straightforward than you might think, and it's much better than going to a gas station.
 If you live in a home with a garage (that has an electrical outlet) or an accessible outdoor socket, you're already ready to leap.
 Think of your EV as another large appliance.